Sketch98/scripts/README.md

 **config.sh** select a config file with browse.sh and opens it in a new terminal.

 **memes.sh** allows you to quickly find and select images to drag and drop into your browser. uses browse.sh, sxiv, and dragon.

+**screenshot.sh** save screenshots in yyyy-mm-dd-time format. i bind 'screenshot.sh' to print for full screen screenshots and 'screenshot.sh -s' to shift+print to select a region for the screenshot.

+**last_screenshot.sh** uses dragon to create a drag and drop box with your last screenshot. this script assumes your screenshots are kept in $XDG_PICTURES_DIR/screenshots and requires yyyy-mm-dd-time format to work.